Bad Deutsch-Altenburg

 Bad Deutsch-Altenburg, until 1928 Deutsch-Altenburg (Németóvár) is a market town and spa in the district of Bruck an der Leitha in Lower Austria in Austria.

 Geography

 The town lies in the Lower Austrian Industrieviertel region, on the right riverbank of the Danube River and the Danube-Auen National Park, south-west of Hainburg an der Donau and Devín Gate.

+As of 2025, 78.2% of the municipality's area is used for agricultural purposes.

-The health resort is centered on iodine and sulfur springs, which are one of the most powerful in Central Europe.
+The health resort is centered on iodine and sulfur springs, which are some of the most powerful in Central Europe.

 Climate

-Bad Deutsch-Altenburg in the transitional zone between having an oceanic climate and a humid continental climate (Cfb bordering on Dfb according to the Köppen climate classification).
-On 8 August 2013, a temperature of 40.5 C was recorded, which is the highest temperature ever recorded in Austria.
+Bad Deutsch-Altenburg lies in the transitional zone between having an oceanic climate and a humid continental climate (Cfb bordering on Dfb according to the Köppen climate classification).
+On 8 August 2013, a temperature of 40.5 C was recorded, which was the highest temperature ever recorded in Austria at the time.
+On 29 June 2026, a temperature of 40.1 C set a new June temperature record for Austria.
+On 5 August 2026, a temperature of 41.2 C was measured, once again setting a new record for the highest temperature in Austria.